-I was that super shy kid while growing up, who could barely get a word out of my mouth even though I craved being heard and understood.
+I was that “shy kid” while growing up, who could barely get a word out of my mouth even though I craved being heard and understood.
 It was more painful than it needed to be.

 I have broken free of that shyness grip and I have studied how I did it, and how others have done it.
-I know how to help.
 I feel called to pass it on.

 Today I understand my introverted side, the part of me that needs quiet time more than extroverts do.
 There’s nothing wrong with that.
 Quiet is a beautiful thing!